Cecil Malone: Later political and military career

 Malone dissociated himself from the Communist Party of Great Britain and joined the Independent Labour Party, which was affiliated to the Labour Party, in 1922.
 He was the Labour candidate for Ashton-under-Lyne in the 1924 general election, but was unsuccessful.

+From 1924 he became interested in the Far East and was involved in the Hands Off China campaign which was established in 1925.
+He visited both China and Japan in 1926, and developed a relation with Eugene Chen.

 However, following the death of Arthur Holland in 1927, Malone was elected as MP for Northampton in the ensuing 1928 by-election.
 He was re-elected at the 1929 general election, and served in Ramsay MacDonald's government as the Parliamentary Private Secretary to the Minister of Pensions, Frederick Roberts, in 1931.
 He was not re-elected in the 1931 general election.

 Malone returned to military service in the Second World War.
 In 1942 he was the staff officer to the chief warden of the City of Westminster Civil Defence.
 From 1943 to 1945 he served in the Admiralty Small Vessels Pool.
 Following the end of the war in 1945, he became the Vice President of the Royal Television Society, the founder and chairman of the Radio Association, and a fellow of the Royal Aeronautical Society.
 By the time of his death his publications included The Russian Republic, New China, and Manchukuo: Jewel of Asia.